Progressive: tending to get worse over time

 Bile acids are chemical made by the liver from cholesterol.
 In a healthy individual bile acids are transported from the liver to the intestines where they help to absorb fats, fat soluble vitamins and other fat-soluble nutrients.
 They are then circulated back to the liver such that they can be reused.

-Signs of cholestatic liver disease
+Signs of cholestatic liver disease in children

 - Jaundice (yellowing of skin or eyes)